 Queensland Museum | Level 0 – The Dinosaur Garden

-Starting on level 0 you will find the Playasaurus area.
+Starting on level 0 you will find the Dinosaur Garden.
 This is an open space for young kids that is towered over by two huge dinosaurs and scattered with informative and interactive activities for the children to play with.
 There is an outdoor theatre surrounded by bench seating where kids can dance along with the singing dinosaurs or you can relax with a packed lunch.
 Food is actually not allowed anywhere in the Museum, but this place is the exception so it might be a nice spot to visit when you are ready for lunch as the kids can either eat as they wander around or sit down on some of the seating provided.

 Level two is the main entrance floor and home to the Museum Shop and ticket office for featured exhibitions.
 Surprise the kids and wander through the Museum Shop to the tunnel walkway outside its entrance.
 Here you will find giant life-size whales suspended from the roof and the effect of seeing these overhead while speakers sing out their whale sounds is quite magical (and also a little eerie).

-The Wild State Exhibition
+The Wild State Gallery

 Wild State is a dedicated celebration of Queensland’s diverse habitats and beauty.
 Taking six years to complete, the gallery’s impressive display of taxidermy on over 300 animals and specimens within the five broad habitats found in Queensland is a true testament to the museum’s dedication to honouring our amazing state and all that thrives within it.
 You can read our full review of the Wild State Gallery here.